swenson/sort/README.md

 * Shellsort
 * Binary insertion sort
 * Heapsort

+If you set `SORT_EXTRA` and have `sort_extra.h` available in the path, there are some additional, specialized sorting routines available:

 * Selection sort (this is really only here for comparison)
+* Bubble sort
 * Grail sort (stable)
   * Based on [`B-C. Huang and M. A. Langston, *Fast Stable Merging and Sorting in Constant Extra Space* (1989-1992)`](http://comjnl.oxfordjournals.org/content/35/6/643.full.pdf).